-Write a CV that’ll get you a job before the ink on your degree is dry.
-With templates and expert tips to get you hired fast, even without experience.
+Write a graduate CV that’ll get you a job before the ink on your degree is dry.
+Check out our graduate CV examples and writing tips to get you hired fast, even without experience.

 What if I told you there was a way of transforming your job application from a dusty, shop-soiled leftover that nobody wants into this season’s must-have item?